phanumat/Documentation/architecture/index.rst

 .. important::

-   Note that because of the abstraction layer, SmartApp developers never have to understand where or how devices connect to the SmartThings platform.
+   Note that because of the abstraction layer, SmartApp developers never have to understand where or how devices connect to the PEA HiVE platform.
    All of that is hidden from the developer so that whether a device (such as a Garage Door opener) is Hub-Connected or Cloud-Connected, all they need to understand is:

    .. code-block:: groovy